Sterilization of Latinas: Population and poverty crisis

 Concerns about the population density in Puerto Rico can be traced back to 1898 when Puerto Rico became a US colony.
 These concerns from scholars, scientist, and government officials inform the thought process behind the association between poverty, health, and economy with population throughout the 20th century.

 When Americans began to occupy the island of Puerto Rico, they asserted more than their ideals and beliefs.
 American colonizers asserted absolute dominance over Puerto Rico due to the idea of Manifest Destiny, which greatly shifted the dynamics of the island.
 The U.S. capitalized on the fact that Puerto Rico utilized a large fraction of its resources to gain independence from Spain, which left the island's economy depleted.
 During this time, many Puerto Ricans lost land while their natural resources became exploited.
 In the mid-1920s, Puerto Rico's dependency on the production of sugar, devastated the island when the sugar market collapsed.
-Additionally, the nation-wide economic depression in 1927 exacerbated the effects of this collapse as well as the overall stability of the island.
+Additionally, the nationwide economic depression in 1927 exacerbated the effects of this collapse as well as the overall stability of the island.
 In 1928, Puerto Rico suffered the consequences of a hurricane in San Felipe.
 The Okeechobee Hurricane resulted in over 300 deaths and property damages ranging from $50-$80 million, while the agricultural market also suffered.
 In the 1930s, Puerto Rican citizens began to experience the adverse health effects of tuberculosis, malaria, diarrhea-enteritis, hookworm, and dietary-deficiencies that were responsible for over 40 percent of deaths.
 This later on gave medical professionals grounds to support sterilization on the island.

 Furthermore, these factors resulted in immense and widespread poverty.
 Many Puerto Ricans faced perpetual hunger and growing unemployment rates.
 In 1930, the median family income was reported to be approx. $250 a year and "economically productive families" were attributing around 94% of their income toward acquiring food.
 Additionally, 27% of the labor force was unemployed.